foundersandcoders/old-coursebook/patterns/week1/git-stash.md

 You may find yourself in a situation where you want to change branches quickly.
 You may:
  * Have just remembered something you want to build at the top of the branch
- * Have been asked to fix an emergency bug
+ * Have been asked to fix a critical bug
  * Want to work on other branches and not commit messy changes

 You could clean your working directory with: